-Management accounting textbooks and courses have for years stated that cost accounting data should not be used as a basis for operational decision making.
+Management Accounting textbooks and courses have for years stated that standard fully-allocated cost accounting data should not be used as a basis for operational decision making.

-The problems with cost accounting were so well known inside the Accounting profession almost 20 years ago that Activity Based Costing was developed as an alternative for decision-support.
-Fortunately for our consulting practice, ABC was probably the only thing more worthless for decision-support than conventional standard cost accounting.
+The problems with cost accounting were so well known inside the Accounting profession almost 20 years ago that “mainstream” accountants developed an alternative.
+Called Activity Based Costing, this was probably the only thing more worthless for decision-support than conventional standard cost accounting.
 We don’t encounter it these days, thank heaven.
 But we used to be able to completely destroy it’s legitimacy as a tool for decision support in less than an hour.